Dashron/Roads/README.md

 ### Performance improvements

 It's possible to design your API responses to achieve significant performance gains.
 [Roads Fields Filter](https://github.com/Dashron/roads-fieldsfilter) helps facilitate that feature.

+### TODO

+Next step is to build roads-client, a single library that can be run in node, or browsers and can communicate with APIs built on roads.
+It will expose at least one method, which will have a call signature identical to [API.request](#apirequeststring-method-string-url-dynamic-body-object-headers)